kean/Future/README.md

 Cancellation is a concern orthogonal to `Future`.
 Think about `Future` as a simple callback replacement – callbacks don't support cancellation.

-FutureX implements a [`CancellationToken`](https://kean.github.io/post/cancellation-token) pattern for cooperative cancellation of async tasks.
+`Future` implements a [`CancellationToken`](https://kean.github.io/post/cancellation-token) pattern for cooperative cancellation of async tasks.
 A token is created through a cancellation token source.

 ```swift
 let cts = CancellationTokenSource()